by Editorial Staff and Contributors

-You will lie on a table with your feet in footrests.
-The doctor will use a speculum to look into the vagina.
+A speculum will be used to look into the vagina.
 An instrument called a tenaculum will be used to grasp the cervix.
 A flexible, thin, suction tube will be passed through the vagina and into the uterus.
-The doctor will suction out a small sample of endometrial tissue.
+A small sample of endometrial tissue will be suctioned out.

 Immediately After Procedure TOP

 After the biopsy, you may feel lightheaded.
 Lying down for 5-10 minutes will help.
-Once you feel better, you will be able to go home.
+When you feel better, you will be able to go home.